gofed/docs/architecture.md

 Distinction to data and metadata is only storage related.
 Each analysis will require both data and metadata in general.

-#### Transformators
+#### Combinators

 The same as for analyzers.
-Each transformator species each input and output JSON specification.
+Each combinator specifies its input and output.

 #### Symbol storages

 The same as for analyzers.
-Each storage species a data that can be stored into/read from.
+Each storage specifies a data that can be stored into/read from.

-Client with a help of transformators is responsible for transforming data retrieved from an analysis/extractor to data compatible with a storage(s).
+Act  with a help of combinators is responsible for transforming data retrieved from an analysis/extractor to data compatible with a storage(s).
-At the same time a client is not aware of any JSON specification.
+At the same time an act is not aware of any JSON specification.
-Client only applies correct transformator(s).
+Act only applies correct combinator(s).
-Responsibility for correct order and use of each component is up to a request designer.
+Responsibility for correct order and use of each component is up to an act designer.